ANGELELF708/AETOAB/README.md

 AETOAB is an AI Chatbot with a focus on Discord and Twitch entertainment. :)

 AETOAB uses a few dependencies, which are listed in the imports at the top of AEChatBot.py.
 IDK how to add these to project without manually adding every script from those dependencies.
 Just use your imagination.

+Additionally there is a version of his dataset on Repl.it here: https://replit.com/@ROBERTBOL/AETOAB-Cloud-Dataset-Update This is updated far more often than the one here.